smolijar/protocat/website/docs/wiki/middlewares.md

 ## `next` function

 Here is an example of a simple logger middleware.
 Apart from `call`, each middleware (handler alike) receives a `next` function.
-This is callstack of all subsequent middlewares and handlers.
-This feature is demonstrated in a simple logger middleware bellow.
+This is a callstack of all subsequent middlewares and handlers.
+This feature is demonstrated in a simple logger middleware below.

 ```typescript
 app.use(async (call, next) => {